redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|access-control-sys-admin-capability-check
 Description|Ensures that containers do not use SYS_ADMIN capability Result Type|normative
-Suggested Remediation|Change the security context to be one of the 4 that are allowed on the documentation section 4.5 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
+Suggested Remediation|Change the security context to be one of the 4 that are allowed on the documentation section 4.5.
+Should adhere to minimum privilege principle and avoid access escalation unless absolutely necessary.
+Containers should not use the SYS_ADMIN Linux capability.
+Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
 Exception Process|Identify the pod that is needing special capabilities and document why Tags|common,access-control